marosan28/general-knowledge-quiz/README.md

         2. As a First Time Visitor, I want to be able to easily navigate throughout the website layout.

-        3. As a First Time Visitor, I want to be able to understand the questions and how to respond.
+        3. As a First Time Visitor, I want to be able to understand the questions and how can I respond to them.

     -   #### Returning Visitor Goals